 You could also wrap that aluminum pan with aluminum foil to provide a thicker wall that will take heat just a little longer to get through and will slow the cooking process.

-They use heating cores.
+They use (affiliate link)heating cores.
 Heating cores have a flat bottom and a small rod attached that goes into your cake or baked good.
 They do the exact same thing as the core in a fluted pan.

 Heating cores conduct heat from the bottom of your pan, up through the rod and transfer that heat to your baked good.
 They are amazing and so helpful in getting the middle of cakes/breads fully cooked.